RahatOnGit/StudentResultManagement/README.md

 - This application can be used for generating students result simply.
 - Students data and marks can be inserted from excel sheet.
 - Students mark for a semester can be generated into PDF format.
-- It simplies the calculations of GPA for a semester.
+- It simplifies the calculations of GPA for a semester.

 Technologies used here are